 Today – or at least, this morning – is going to be a busy day, too.
-Both Chris and Jan are coming over this morning to work their respective magicks, at which point Jan and I (and Daniel, too – I’ve made it clear to him that he can come with, and probably ought to) will be heading out to the showroom to look at the various details (ha ha) of possibilities regarding materials to be used in both the kitchen and laundry room; things like the backsplash and flooring, to say nothing of new windows and what not.
+Both Kris and Jan are coming over this morning to work their respective magicks, at which point Jan and I (and Daniel, too – I’ve made it clear to him that he can come with, and probably ought to) will be heading out to the showroom to look at the various details (ha ha) of possibilities regarding materials to be used in both the kitchen and laundry room; things like the backsplash and flooring, to say nothing of new windows and what not.

 I have been looking forward to this opportunity, but I was hoping (well, subconsciously at least – it never really crossed my mind this would be an issue) that I would be in a suitable mental state to make the decisions that I needed to for them to proceed with the ordering of materials and all that.

 Well, we’ll see how everything goes.
 If it turns out that my kitchen clock (once everything is said and done) looks like it’s made of wax and melting down the wall, then we’ll know that Chompers is responsible for my paranoiac critic winning the day.
 I’m sure your dad would’ve been pleased.